 - Things to consider adopting a puppy

 History of Presa Canario

 There are several theories regarding the genetic contributions to the creation of the Presa Canario.
-There are many local stories that date from the 15th and 16th centuries that feature the Molosser breed dogs on the island, the Presa Canario included.
-They were used to guard farms, wrangle cattle and drive off or kill other stray or wild dogs.
+Many local stories date from the 15th and 16th centuries that feature the Molosser breed dogs on the island, the Presa Canario included.
+They used to guard farms, wrangle cattle and drive off or kill other stray wild dogs.

-They were first bred in the Canary Islands during the 19th Century, for dog fighting, guarding and herding.
+They were the first bred in the Canary Islands during the 19th Century for dogfighting, guarding, and herding.

-The Presa Canario today is primarily used as a guard or companion dog.
+Today, Perro de Presa Canario primarily use as a guard or companion dog.

-The Perro de Presa Canario is recognized around the world, though the sad truth is that its celebrity status is mainly brought about by the negative press it receives.
-In the 1940s, the prohibition of dog fighting was ordered throughout the islands, although clandestine fights were known to continue during the next decade.
-It was during this period the Presa Canario numbers truly faltered.
+The Perro de Presa Canario has been recognized worldwide through the sad truth that its celebrity status is mainly by the negative press it receives.
+In the 1940s, dogfighting prohibition was ordered throughout the islands, although clandestine fights continue during the next decade.
+It was during this period the Presa Canario numbers indeed faltered.

 Different names or Types